Meet Our Speakers

-Event Emcee, International Living
+Dan Prescher Event Emcee, International Living

-Latin America Editor, International Living
+Suzan Haskins Latin America Editor, International Living

+Suzan Haskins hails from the great American Midwest, where she spent nearly 25 years working in corporate advertising and marketing in Omaha, Nebraska.
+Finally, in 2000, she said “not another winter in Omaha” and began looking for a way to live where the weather and scenery were better and she could do more of the things she had always wanted to do.
 An International Living subscriber, she started pestering the company for a job.
 In 2001, International Living relented, and hired Suzan and her husband, Dan Prescher, to work for the company in Quito, Ecuador.
 From there, the Haskins/Prescher team moved to Mexico.
 In 2006 and early 2007 they lived in Panama, and Nicaragua before returning to Merida, in Mexico’s Yucatan state.
 She and Dan renovated a colonial home in Merida.
-They now split their time between Merida and Cotacachi, Ecuador when not on assignment researching and writing about the world’s best relocation destinations for International Living.
+They now live full-time in Cotacachi, Ecuador, when not on assignment researching and writing about the world’s best relocation destinations for International Living.

 Steenie Harvey Roving Europe Editor, International Living

 Steenie Harvey has been writing for International Living for the past 15 years.
 The magazine’s Roving Europe Editor, she travels most months—not just to Europe, but also further afield.
 In the last year she has been on the crafts trail in Ecuador, the Viking trail in Iceland, and investigated real estate in the Philippines, Malaysia, Italy, Spain, and France.
 When she’s not on the road, Steenie lives in County Roscommon, Ireland.
 She is the author of Live Well in Ireland, and Adapter Kit – Ireland and Adapter Kit – a Guide to European Vacation Rentals.

 Glynna Prentice Mexico Editor, International Living

 Jessica Ramesch Panama Editor, International Living

-He worked for various think tanks in Australia and the UK between 2003 and 2009 concentrating on Asian and European country risk, and finally returned to live in Malaysia in 2009.
+Keith worked in the investment banking arena for most of his life and retired in Hong Kong in 1998.
+He then went on a three-year journey of discovery around Australia, and wrote Atlas of Australian Dive Sites-Travellers Edition, a book about scuba diving your way around Australia.
+It was published by Harper Collins in 2003 and it’s now in its third printing.
+He worked for various think tanks in Australia and the U.K. between 2003 and 2009 concentrating on Asian and European country risk, and finally returned to live in Malaysia in 2009.
 He had last lived there with his parents in 1970.
-He started writing for International Living in 2011 and in the same year authored Penang- An Inside Guide to its Historic Homes, Buildings, Monuments and Parks, already in its second printing, and wrote and co-directed a documentary titled 1941- The Fall Of Penang which showcased on the History Channel in August 2012.
+He started writing for International Living in 2011 and in the same year authored Penang- An Inside Guide to its Historic Homes, Buildings, Monuments, and Parks, already in its second printing, and wrote and co-directed a documentary titled 1941- The Fall Of Penang which showcased on the History Channel in August 2012.

 Keith is a fellow of the Malaysian Branch of The Royal Asiatic Society and continues to travel and explore Asia at every opportunity.
 He also mountain bikes (badly) and consequently knows the Malaysian medical system and its hospitals well.

-Costa Rica Editor, International Living
+Jason Holland Costa Rica Editor, International Living

+Jason Holland had the benefit of living overseas from an early age.
+His father was in the U.S. military and later worked for the U.S. government in Turkey, Germany, and Spain.
+Jason was born in Madrid and, after a brief stint in the States, spent most of his childhood back in Spain, on the southern Atlantic coast near Cadiz.
+He returned to the U.S. for college, graduating from the University of Florida with a degree in Journalism.
 After several years in the trenches covering local news for community newspapers in Florida, Jason was offered a position as a writer and editor with Early to Rise, an Agora-affiliated company offering educational resources for entrepreneurs and online marketers.
 Over the years, he managed to indulge in his love of travel with trips to Thailand, Singapore, Jamaica, and Costa Rica.
 After years of dreaming of living overseas again, he and his family moved to Costa Rica in February 2012.

-Uruguay Editor, International Living
+David Hammond Uruguay Correspondent, International Living

 Before coming to Uruguay, David Hammond lived in Port Townsend, Washington for over 20 years.
 In Washington, David spent 10 years as a licensed Merchant Marine captain operating his own charter boat, working in rescue towing and salvage operations, and providing launch service for ships.
 After a decade on the water, he spent the next 10 years on land, building homes and selling real estate.
 Looking for a new adventure and real estate opportunities, he came to Uruguay in 2006.
 He liked it so much, he simplified his life and moved to Punta del Este the same year.
 David always enjoyed writing as a hobby.
 Since making the move south, he has the time and opportunity to combine his interest in writing with his passion for life in Uruguay.